 It was the evening of the last day of the Lobster season and this boat was in to unload pots.
 The season here runs from late November to the end of May.
 Yes, that’s winter-North Atlantic.
 Did I mention that Nova Scotia fishermen are tough?

 Each of those pots weighs about 70 pounds.
 Try unloading 400 of them after a long day.

 This old Canadian Coast Guard ice breaker lay alongside the Old Railway Wharf for years slowly deteriorating and looking rather sad.
 But now she is all painted up and it seems things are happening—good to see.

 The boat on the right is an old trawler that has been, over the years, slowly converted to a motor sailor and is intended to be used as a trading vessel in the Cook Islands.
 Not sure what I think about that.

 Not sure how this happened in a UNESCO World Heritage site.
 Just opened at the entrance to town.
 Oh well, you can’t see it from the waterfront and they did put up a welcome sign.

-After I left the Pub the sun had set.
+After I left the pub the sun had set.

-There’s a little taste of Lunenburg (here’s another), just a few minutes away from our Base Camp, and just a two day sail from Maine.
+That’s a little taste of Lunenburg (here’s another), just a few minutes away from our Base Camp, and just a two day sail from Maine.
 Heck, if you know how to plan it, you can even day sail here, in a pleasant week or so.
 Come visit, you will like Lunenburg, I promise.